mattpe/wbma/docs/w2-services.md

     - the method should receive the stop name as a parameter
     - it should return JSON
 4. Call the method on ListMedia component.
 Send the name of some nearby bus stop as the parameter (use Google Maps to get stop names)
-5. Create HTML list of routes to template of ListMedia-component
+5. Create HTML list of bus routes to html-template of ListMedia-component

 ### Some help